TouchBistro/tb/README.md

 Let's try this out now:
 1. Exit lazydocker by hitting `q`.
 This does not stop the docker containers however, which are running in the background.
 2. Run `tb down`, this will stop any running docker containers and remove them.
+3. Run `tb list --playlists` to list all the available playlists.
-3. Run `tb up -p core`.
+4. Run `tb up -p core`.
 This will start all services defined in the `core` playlist.

 Try running `tb --help` or `tb up --help` to see what else you can do.